aitakaitov/transformer_explainer/README.md

 </ul>

 ### LIME
 LIME is a model-agnostic method, which approximates the complex model's behavior aroudn the input trough a simple linear model, where the attributions can be calculated very simply.
 This is done by pertubing the input and seeing how the model output changes.
 These pairs of <code>input, result</code> are then fed into weighted linear regression, which trains the model and we can simply take the weights of the model as attributions.
+This implementation of LIME relies on Scikit-Learn's LinearRegression.

 The method is implemented in <code>lime.py</code> as <code>ExplainerLIME</code> class.
 The constructor has a required parameter <code>pad_token_embedding</code>, which is the embedding vector of a padding token.
 This is used for pertubation if <code>'tokens'</code> method is used (look below), otherwise anything like <code>None</code> can be passed.